hudsonventura/LogCenter/README.md

 }
 ```

- > If you upload a file in base64, the base64 string will be removed with a message that it has been removed.
+ > If you upload a file encoded in base64 that exceeds 1024 characters, the base64 string will be truncated.
+A message will indicate that the content has been shortened due to size limitations.

 ##### Response
 Status code : 204 - Created
 ```
-7245983394234892288
+"655e331a-8340-0000-0000-8a3a38f32672"
 ```
 The response is a simples string with the id of the created object